Hives/airport-challenge-javascript/all-the-gory-details.md

 }).toThrow("Could not lane plane.
 Plane is already landed.");
 ```

-This seems familiar to us, as we remember that RSpec matchers that expect exceptions to be thrown require the code being tested to be wrapped in a block, so the `function` in this case is the equivalent to a Ruby block.
+This seems familiar to us, as we remember that RSpec expressions that expect exceptions to be thrown require the code to be wrapped in a block, so the `function` in this case is the equivalent to a Ruby block.

 With this change we're getting an error that looks like what we want: `Expected function to throw an exception.` With a bit more googling (JavaScript's `if` syntax), we pass the test like this: